 of the chiropractic patients also had a prescription for their

 back pain.
 35% of them used over the counter medications for

 the issue which they were seeing the chiropractor.
 63.8% reported

 that the combined care for their

 spinal pain – medical and chiropractic – was helpful.
 (1) Your

 Richmond chiropractor is excited to combine care!
 Johnson Chiropractic is ready to collaborate with your primary care physician whenever possible.

 Schedule your Richmond chiropractic visit

-today.
-Johnson Chiropractic will reach out to your primary care physician.
+the name of your primary care physician.
 We are all on your side

 and want the same thing: non-surgical pain relief suggested by the latest back pain care guidelines and better